heimdallrj/x-in-a-nutshell/golang.md

 #### Simple Custom Types
   - Creating a Simple Custom Type
 #### Structs
-Exercise 4.17: Creating Struct Types and Values Comparing Structs to Each Other
+- Creating Struct Types and Values
-Exercise 4.18: Comparing Structs to Each Other
+- Comparing Structs to Each Other
-Struct Composition Using Embedding
+- Struct Composition Using Embedding
-Exercise 4.19: Struct Embedding and Initialization Type Conversions
+- Type Conversions
-Exercise 4.20: Numeric Type Conversion
-Type Assertions and interface{}
+- Type Assertions and `interface{}`
-Exercise 4.21: Type Assertion
-Type Switch
-Exercise 4.22: Type Switch
+- Type Switch
-Activity 4.06: Type Checker
-Summary

 ### 5: Functions
 Introduction